natanisaitejasswini/KohactiveApp/README.md

 # KohactiveApp

-_KohactiveApp_  is a full-stack application performing Posting and Publishing posts by Admin
+_KohactiveApp_  is a full-stack application performing Creating new posts and Approving those by Admin

  Kohactive App Technology
  ---------------------------